devmittal/EID-Final-Project/README.md

 Use [pip for python3](https://www.raspberrypi.org/documentation/linux/software/python.md) to install [SQL Connector](https://pynative.com/install-mysql-connector-python/) for Python.
 This page also contains information on how to use and implement the APIs on python to access your MySQL Database.

-Create the following tableS to store all spoken commands and objects detected.
+Create the following tables to store all spoken commands and objects detected.
 ```sh
 MariaDB [project1db]> CREATE TABLE command(
 >	          received VARCHAR(100) NOT NULL,